Axion-like particle searches with MeerKAT and SKA: Introduction

-The coupling between ALPs and photons is possible due to the ALP-two-photon interaction vertex \cite{sikivie1983experimental}.
-This ALP-photon coupling allows for the Primakoff conversion between ALPs and photons in the presence of an external magnetic field (see e.g. \cite{sigl2017astrophysical, huang2018radio, hook2018radio, ayad2020probing,ayad2019phenomenology}), as well as for the radiative decay of the ALPs into pairs of photons (see e.g. \cite{caputo2019detecting, caputo2018looking, ayad2020potential}).
+The coupling between ALPs and photons is possible due to the ALP-two-photon interaction vertex~\cite{sikivie1983experimental}.
+This ALP-photon coupling allows for the Primakoff conversion between ALPs and photons in the presence of an external magnetic field (see e.g. ~\cite{sigl2017astrophysical, huang2018radio, hook2018radio, ayad2020probing,ayad2019phenomenology}), as well as for the radiative decay of the ALPs into pairs of photons (see e.g. ~\cite{caputo2019detecting, caputo2018looking, ayad2020potential}).
 These two processes provide the theoretical basis for the majority of the recent mechanisms to search for ALPs in both laboratory experiments and astrophysical environments.
-Interactions with photons, electrons, and hadrons are also possible in the literature for the QCD axion.
-However, the main focus lies only on the effect of ALP-photon coupling because of two reasons.
-The first is owing to the coupling with photons is the most common characteristic between the QCD axion and the generic ALPs.
-The second is due to the fact that photon is the only SM particle that we are precisely confident is lighter than the generic DM ALPs \cite{alonso2020wondrous}.
-However, increasing the effects of other couplings such as the self-couplings is doable through modifications to the standard ALPs \cite{alonso2020wondrous}.
-Although the effects of the ALPs self-interactions remain very weak, they can become important in the thermal equilibrium of ALPs condensates.
+Interactions with electrons and hadrons are also possible in the literature for the QCD axion.
+However, the main focus lies on the effect of ALP-photon coupling because of two reasons.
+The first is that the coupling with photons is a characteristic linking the QCD axion and generic ALPs.
+The second is due to the fact that the photon is the only SM particle that we are precisely confident is lighter than the generic DM ALPs~\cite{alonso2020wondrous}.
+However, increasing the effects of other couplings such as the self-couplings is doable through modifications to the standard ALPs~\cite{alonso2020wondrous}.
+Although the effects of the ALPs self-interactions remain very weak, they can become important in the thermal equilibrium of ALP condensates.